Best Ways to Capitalize on the Cold in Minneapolis Northwest

 Winter Sports at Elm Creek Park Reserve

 Bring your family and skis and get ready to travel downhill and cross-country with glee at the Elm Creek Winter Recreation Area.
-If you’re feeling adventurous, try the newest craze—fat tire biking— and ride along the park’s 13 miles of snow-covered trails with ease.
+If you’re feeling adventurous, try fat tire biking and ride along the park’s 13 miles of snow-covered trails with ease.
 If you don’t own a fat tire bike, you can rent one from Maple Grove Cycling.
-The park’s chalet offers equipment rentals, concessions with hot cocoa and a fireplace for you to warm up after an adventurous day outside.
+The Elm Creek Chalet provides equipment rentals, concessions with hot cocoa and a massive fireplace for you to warm up after an adventurous day outside.
 Explore even more ways to have a winter adventure at Elm Creek.